Best Places To Visit in Kosovo: 3-Day Itinerary

 The Imperial Mosque of Pristina is located only a 5 min walk away from the market.
 It was one of the largest and most eye-catching mosques we’ve seen in Pristina.
 And maybe on the entire 3-day trip (except the one in Prizren).

-Whereas we didn’t enter, we mostly stood in awe below its beautifully blue painted roof.
+Whereas I didn’t enter, I mostly stood in awe below its beautifully blue painted roof.
 It was so intricate and I’d love to have a clothing item like a scarf with the same gorgeous motives.
 If you have 3 days in Kosovo, this is one of the best places to visit in Pristina.

 Bill Clinton Statue & Hillary Shop